rotorit/Adapto/Old/RP_Parts/SCADs/Updated/Readme.txt

 Making the STLs
 ---------------
-Edit configuration.scad to suit your needs(github copy currently is configured for GearheadRed's printer and probably needs changes to suit most users).
+Edit ./inc/configuration.scad to suit your needs(github copy currently is configured for GearheadRed's printer and probably needs changes to suit most users).
 Check the resulting parts for sanity.
 Ask t00tie or GearheadRed for help if you need it.

 On linux make the stls by typing one of make -k